SomosCodear/slides-2019/README.md

-# webconf_2019_references
+# slides_2019
-All the information that the speakers wished to share in Webconf 2019
+All the information that speakers wished to share in Webconf 2019